abhirathod95/travel-blog/src/blog/travel/2021-11-20/Iceland.md

 Going in November had its pros and cons.
 Although we had more time at night to chase Northern lights, we had a hard time seeing them through dense cloud cover common at this time of year.
 We also had only 6 hours of daylight each day which meant we had to plan our itinerary efficiently.
 However, the best time to go is honestly whenever you can!
 Each season offers a very different experience so it depends on what you want to see and do.

-For this trip, Abhi and I decided not to do any tours this visit to Iceland, including the famed ice caves, because of the pandemic.
+For this trip, Abhi and I decided not to do any tours this visit to Iceland, including the famed ice caves, because of the pandemic and recent spike in cases while we were there.
 Instead, we opted for hiking and driving our hearts out enjoying each others company.
 However, we are certainly planning a return trip in the future for everything we missed!

 &nbsp;